chrishorton/Hands-Free-Presentation/README.md

 If you find this application useful, please show it to others and encourage them to try it out.
 It will greatly support our development.

+## Contributors
+Contributing to the project primarily is [Rohan Tibrewal](https://github.com/rohantib), along with Chris Horton.w

 ## Updates

 Development on this project is currently quite active, but there is no versioning yet.
 As a result, to get our latest updates to the project, you will need git installed.
 If you have git installed, and you downloaded the application through `git clone`, you can simply execute `git pull` within the directory of the application to pull the latest changes.